manuelbomi/RFID-IIoT-Pipeline------Enterprise-Grade-IoT-Streaming-Platform-with-Kafka-PostgreSQL--and-Docker/README.md

 * Scalable Kafka-based streaming that grows with your IoT deployment

-### Key Advantage: Process terabytes of raw sensor data locally, then send only kilobytes of business intelligence to the cloud, reducing:
+### <ins>Key Advantage</ins>: Process terabytes of raw sensor data locally, then send only kilobytes of business intelligence to the cloud, thereby reducing:

 * Cloud infrastructure costs by 60-80%